Nausicaa-game/nausicaa-game.github.io/CPU-concept.md

 This approach should create an aggressive AI.
 The key will be finding the right balance and tuning the hyperparameters (e.g., the base attractiveness coefficients for different piece types).

+This system allows for dynamic adjustments to the AI's behavior.
+By tweaking the base attractiveness coefficients and the distance modifier, we can control whether the CPU prioritizes attacking high-value targets or focusing on closer, weaker enemies.

+Furthermore, we can introduce variability by periodically changing these hyperparameters (e.g., every 4 turns).
+This would prevent the AI from becoming predictable and force the player to adapt to its shifting priorities.
+This is similar to how the ghosts in Pac-Man change their behavior patterns.

 ## Bug Paper

 (This section would contain a detailed description of a specific bug, including steps to reproduce, expected behavior, and actual behavior.)